-3.7 Principal component analysis of NZBW populations and WT populations for the Density domain The PCA showed that, in Py and Lmol, NZBW mice formed a very homogeneous group while WT subjects revealed a more spread-out distribution (Figure 7).
+3.7.
+Principal component analysis of NZBW populations and WT populations for the density domain

+The PCA showed that, in Py and Lmol, NZBW mice formed a very homogeneous group while WT subjects revealed a more spread-out distribution (Fig. 7).
-301 The subjects of the NZBW population in the Py subregion formed a well-defined group (Figure 7).

-302 Control mice were homogeneous and close to each other in the Py, Lmol and MoDG.
-The two groups

-303 were clearly demarcated in the context of the Py, the Lmol and relatively so in the MoDG where the

-PC1 explained 97.5%, 74.6% and 78.2% of the variance, respectively.
-This was not the case in PoDG,

-- 305 Or, Rad and GrDG, (Figure 7).
-In Py and Lmol specifically, the two populations seemed most 306 segregated.
+The subjects of the NZBW population in the Py subregion formed a well-defined group (Fig. 7).
+Control mice were homogeneous and close to each other in the Py, Lmol and MoDG.
+The two groups were clearly demarcated in the context of the Py, the Lmol and relatively so in the MoDG where the PC1 explained 97.5%, 74.6% and 78.2% of the variance, respectively.
+This was not the case in PoDG, Or, Rad and GrDG, (Fig. 7).
+In Py and Lmol specifically, the two populations seemed most segregated.

-- 307

-- 308

-- 309

-Figure 7: plot of the first PCA versus the second, for the Density domain, showing the be-dimensional visualization of similarities and differences between each of the subjects.
-Each point corresponds to one subject with a 2-D (the first two principal components) projection of the morphometric descriptors.
-The single subjects resulted grouped by multiple inter-correlated variables and for the four types of cells shape considered (light blue, green, gray and yellow color).
-NZBW mice (red dots) and WT mice (blue dots).

-317 3.8 Summary of results
+3.8.
+Summary of results